xrsheffield/website-1/content/get-involved.md

 draft: false
 ---

+One of the best ways to get involved is to come along to one of our regular Monday Meetings.
+Newcomers are always welcome.

 ## MONDAY MEETINGS AT UNION STREET

 Come along to our weekly get-together every Monday evening at Union Street Co-Working Space (18-20 Union Street, Sheffield, S1 2JP).
 6pm for hot drinks and social chats, 6:45-8pm for the meeting.
 You are welcome to bring your own food for the social part.